|2013 Champions' League|

 Kahn is one of the most successful German players in recent history.
 For Bayern Munich, he won eight Bundesliga titles, six DFB-Pokals, the UEFA Cup in 1996, the UEFA Champions League and the Intercontinental Cup, both achieved in 2001.
 For Germany, his heroic performance helped Germany to finish 2nd at Korea/Japan 2002.
 He was the Gold Ball winner in that World Cup Finals.

 GK: Manuel Neuer (Germany)

-He established Germany's number 1 before the WC Finals in 2010.
-He helped Germanywinning their 4th WC in 2014.
+Neuer established as Germany's number 1 before the World Cup Finals in 2010.
+Since then, he has been considered one of the best keeper in the world.
+He helped Germany winning their 4th World Cup in 2014.
+In 2014, Neuer finished third in the voting, behind Lionel Messi and Cristiano Ronaldo, for the FIFA Ballon d'Or award.
 He started with Schalke 04, but moved to rival Bayern Munich in 2010.
 He is the second most expensive keeper of all-time.

 RB/LB/DM: Philipp Lahm (Germany)

 Lahm was the captain of the 2014 World Cup winning team.
 He had 113 capos for Germany from 2004 to 2014.
 For club football, he played his entire career with Bayern Munich, except for a loan spell with VfB Stuttgart.
 He also won the treble in 2013 when Bayern Munich won the Champions' League, the German Cup and the Bundesliga on the same year.
 He was included in the World Cup team of the tournament in 2006 and 2010.